-In response to the wider installation task devised by producer and curator Adam Nankervis a vitrine was used to house a piece relating to the work of Kurt Schwitters.
+This work was made in response to the task to house a work in a vitrine relating to the life and work Kurt Schwitters.
 The constant movement that Schwitters undertook to navigate the turbulent political times and his private world are presented alongside ideas of his legacy of uniquely created forms that he manifested under the radar of the art world.
 These works went on to be known as the precursors to many movements and a great influence on individuals.

 Schwitters wrote in 1930 that the experience of war and its aftermath had been critical in the development of his new way of making art: